act65/diy-uni-18/README.md

-Self-taught course in data science and related topics.
+Self-taught course in data science and related math.

 ## Semester 1